econchick/new-coder/docs/_posts/2013-03-03-Part-4-Pipelining-data.md

         create_deals_table(engine)
         self.Session = sessionmaker(bind=engine)

-    def save_item(self, item, spider):
+    def process_item(self, item, spider):
-        """
-        Save deals in the database.
+        """Save deals in the database.

         This method is called for every item pipeline component.

         """
         session = self.Session()
         deal = Deals(**item)

+        try:
             session.add(deal)
             session.commit()
+        except:
+            session.rollback()
+            raise
+        finally:
+            session.close()

         return item
 ```

 Here, we create a class, `LivingSocialPipeline()`.
 We have a constructor function, `def __init__(self)` to initialize the class by defining the engine, the deals table, and binding/connecting to the database with the defined engine.

-We then define `save_item()` that takes the parameters, `item` and `spider`.
+We then define `process_item()` that takes the parameters, `item` and `spider`.
 We establish a session with the database, then unpack an item (the data of one scraped deal) within our `Deal()` model.
-We then add the `deal` to our database by calling `session.add()` – this is the actual writing to the database with our information.
+We then add the `deal` to our database by calling `session.add()` – on this step, it’s not saved into the database - it’s still on SQLAlchemy level.
+Then, by calling `session.commit()`, it will put the into the database and the transaction will be committed.

-Finally, we commit the the transaction (a transaction here would be the act of writing to the database).
-The reason why we have to commit after adding data is

-**TODO** Do we need to `return item`?
+However, if something went wrong during the `save()` and `commit()` portion of the database transaction, we will need to “undo” or `rollback()` the data that was committed since we do not want partial data in our database.
+The `commit()` and `rollback()` pair is meant to ensure that we have made **all** the changes or **none** if there was any sort of failure during the transaction.

+In Python, we do this with a `try` and `except` clause.
+A `try` and `except` clause allows us to “catch” any errors if our desired operation fails.

+We use the `finally` keyword to close the session – this basically means that whether or not we were successful in committing data, close the session/connection with the database.

 ### Return to settings.py